 Menthol cough drops are available at most drugstores.
 These medicated lozenges contain compounds from the mint family.
 They have a powerful cooling effect that soothes irritated tissue and relaxes the cough reflex.

 A humidifier is a machine that adds moisture to the air.
-Dry air, which is common in heated homes, further aggravates inflamed throat tissue.
-Try using a humidifier in your bedroom at night to make you more comfortable and help you heal faster.
+Dry air, which is common in heated homes, can aggravate inflamed throat tissue.

 Soup, broth, tea, or another hot beverage